List of extinct bird species since 1500: Passeriformes

+Species is considered critically endangered, and no accepted sightings have occurred since 1929.
+However, unconfirmed reports, potentially attributable to other species (e.g., Puerto Rican bullfinch) have persisted into the 21st century.

-Extinct/possibly extinct/status unknown bird subspecies
+Possibly extinct bird subspecies or status unknown

 The extinction of subspecies is a subject that is very dependent on guesswork.
 National and international conservation projects and research publications such as red lists usually focus on species as a whole.
 Reliable information on the status of vulnerable, endangered or critically endangered subspecies usually has to be assembled piecemeal from published observations, such as regional checklists.
-Therefore, the following list contains a high proportion of bird taxa that may still exist, but are listed here due to any one of, or any combination of, these three factors: absence of recent records, a known threat such as habitat destruction, or an observed decline.
+Therefore, the following listing contains a high proportion of bird taxa that may still exist, but are listed here due to any one of, or any combination of, these three factors: absence of recent records, a known threat such as habitat destruction, or an observed decline.